rinfimate/arduino-core-nrf52/readme.md

 ## How to Upload Firmware to Sparkfun nRF52832 Breakout

 * Connect your SWD Programmer to the Breakout.
 (VCC, GND, SWDIO, SWCLK)
-* Download nRFX Command Line Tools (nRF5x-Command-Line-Tools-<Platform>) for your platform  from (https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF51822).
+* Download nRFX Command Line Tools (nRF5x-Command-Line-Tools-&lt;Platform Name&gt;) for your platform  from (https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF51822).
 This contains the "nrfjprog" command you will use to burn the firmware.
 * Compile any of the Sketches.
-* Locate the <sketch-name>.ino-merged.hex.
+* Locate the &lt;sketch-name&gt;.ino-merged.hex.
 You can turn on Verbose mode in Arduino IDE Compilation preferences.
-* Run the command "nrfjprog --program <sketch-name>.ino-merged.hex --verify --chiperase -f NRF52"
+* Run the command "nrfjprog --program &lt;sketch-name&gt;.ino-merged.hex --verify --chiperase -f NRF52"
 * Unplug and Plug the Programmer to Restart.
 Requires Restart for the new sketch to take effect.

 ## Support